anjijava16/javascript/javascript/books/javascript-patterns/04-functions/04-immediate-functions/README.md

 ## Running / Development

 ```
+The immediate function pattern is widely used.
+It helps you wrap an amount of work you want to do without leaving any global variables behind.
 The pattern consists of the following parts:
 You define a function using a function expression.
 (A function declaration won’t work)
 You add a set of parentheses at the end, which causes the function to be executed immediately.